9 Steps for Hosting the Perfect Virtual Baby Shower

 Or if you’re using Zoom, select one of their special party-themed backgrounds.
 To make it really festive, ask all guests to use the same Zoom background.
 Here’s a guide to make it easy -- from What’s to Expect.

 If budget allows, a nice touch can be delivering lunch or a few sweet and savory bakery items from a nearby, well-rated cafe.
+Here's a youtube video with great recipes perfect for a baby shower.

 6. Plan Games